Summer Financial Aid

 Financial aid is offered based on the number of units in which you are enrolled.
 By registering for the full number of units you intend to take you will be considered for the maximum amount of summer aid opportunities and receive the most accurate offer, helping you to plan ahead.

-*Undergraduates who enroll in less than six units may still be eligible for Federal Work Study (see Federal Work Study section below) and possibly, the Federal Pell Grant (see the Federal Pell Grant section below).
+*Undergraduates who enroll in less than six units may still be eligible for Federal Work Study (see Federal Work Study section below).
+Please see the Federal Pell Grant section below for more information and when a student may not be eligible for this award in the Summer.

 **Graduates who enroll in less than five units may still be eligible for federal aid.
 If you are enrolled in summer dissertation units, you may complete the Application for Advanced Status available through the Graduate College.